tecunningham/tecunningham.github.io/_posts/2016-06-26-signaling.md

 ---

 # Nutshell
 If everyone exerts effort to persuade you of some fact, then you won't be fooled on average, you'll adjust for the effort exerted.

-However the paper by Ines and I show that there are circumstances in which effort at persuasion will change the *decisions* you make, even though it doesn't change your average beliefs.
+However Ines and I show that there are circumstances in which effort at persuasion will change the *decisions* you make, even though it doesn't change your average beliefs.
 What's more it will change your decisions in a way that benefits the persuaders.

 The two main conditions are that (a) you are making a binary decision, and (b) the persuaders know the information which you want to know.

-# The Key Condition

-The basic mathematical problem is this: suppose $t$ is what I'm trying to persuade you of, and $u$ is random noise.
-Given that you observe a signal which is a combination of both, $s=f(t,u)$, will the expected value of $t$, given the signal $s$, be greater or less than the fraction of signals below $s$?
+The basic intuition:

+* In equilibrium you will settle on some threshold, where you take the action if and only if you receive a signal above that threshold.
+* The most effort will be exerted by people who are close to the threshold (because it's there where effort has the biggest marginal effect).
+* This will lead to a bunching of signals just above your threshold (and a deficit just below it)
+* Consider a different threshold, that which admits exactly half of all signals.
+At that threshold, because of the bunching, the relatively higher types will be over-represented, meaning that the expected type will be *greater* than a half.
+And so the threshold at which the expected type is 1/2 will admit *more* than a half of all signals.

+# On a Diagram

+The key question is, when will more than half of the signals be above average?
+Suppose you have a prior over $t$ that is uniform between 0 and 1, and you receive a signal $s$, from which you make an inference $E[t\|s]$.
+Then under what conditions will more than half of the signals have $E[t\|s]>\frac{1}{2}$?

-Put another way: will more than half of the signals above-average?
-This graph shows all the possible combinations of $u$ and $t$, and the red line is .
+We make a couple of assumptions: the signal is $s=m+u$, where $m$ is chosen strategically by the sender who pays a cost $c(m-t)$, and $u$ is drawn from a symmetric bounded distribution.
+This graph shows all the possible combinations of $u$ and $t$, and the red line is the receiver's threshold, i.e. the value $k$ such that $E[t\|s=k]=0$.
+If you receive a signal above this threshold then you believe $t>\frac{1}{2}$, and so you perform the action that I want you to perform.

 $$
 \xymatrix{